Starting a Nonprofit Organization in Missouri Is Easy

 What is a Registered Agent?
 A registered agent is an individual or business entity responsible for receiving important legal documents on behalf of your business.
 Think of your registered agent as your business' point of contact with the state.

-To learn more, read our How To Pick a Missouri Registered Agent guide.
+To learn more, read our Missouri Registered Agent guide.

 Step 3: Select Your Board Members and Officers

 The directors of a nonprofit are responsible for overseeing the operations of the organization.
 The directors come together to form a board.